php-fig/fig-standards/proposed/http-message.md

      * any characters.
 To determine what characters to encode, please refer to
      * RFC 3986, Sections 2 and 3.4.
      *
+     * As an example, if a value in a key/value pair of the query string should
+     * include an ampersand ("&") not intended as a delimiter between values,
+     * that value MUST be encoded (e.g., "%26") when passed to the instance.
+     *
      * @see https://tools.ietf.org/html/rfc3986#section-2
      * @see https://tools.ietf.org/html/rfc3986#section-3.4
      * @return string The URI query string.